deathworlders/online/content/book/deathworlders/chapter-28-misfits.md

 The search had started at the planet Aru, and this in itself was an education.
 Knight was something of a history buff, and *alien* history in particular was a field that had begun to fascinate him.
 There was so impossibly much of it and the Dominion’s historical archives - which humanity notionally had access to by dint of being an associate Dominion member, even if they were far too large to actually be transmitted to any storage medium on Earth - had much too haphazard a filing system for anything to be known with any real certainty before the Corti had come along and imposed strict data standards on the whole mess.

-Aru, however...
-Aru was previously unknown to him, and was now in admiral Knight’s opinion a fascinating jewel of historical interest that his amateur antiquarian’s instincts would have dearly loved to get in front of the figurative loupe.
+Aru, however...Aru was previously unknown to him, and was now in admiral Knight’s opinion a fascinating jewel of historical interest that his amateur antiquarian’s instincts would have dearly loved to get in front of the figurative loupe.

 *Why* Kirk had gone to Aru was known, thanks to the statements given by the two survivors of his crew - Etsicitty and Buehler - and the young miss Chang whom they had collected from the planet.
 Why he had lingered after recovering her had been a little fuzzier, but Bedu had shed some light on that mystery.